AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/keywords/seo-add-remove-keywords-from-a-list.md

    >[!TIP]
    >
-   >You can also make a new list&nbsp;for your keywords.
-Just type the name in&nbsp;Create a new list.&nbsp;
+   >You can also make a new list for your keywords.
+Just type the name in Create a new list.

    ![](assets/image2014-9-18-11-3a49-3a16.png)